xDewitjuh/Time2Play/README.md

 # Time2Play
 Game session tracker that allows users to monitor their playtime and gaming habits.

-To run this project, first use npm install, after that use docker compose -d and lastly use npm run dev.
+To run this project, first use npm install, after that use docker compose up -d and lastly use npm run dev.